venkatamohann87/Mean-and-Variance/README.md

-# EX NO 1: Mean and variance of a discrete  distribution
+# EXP 1: Mean and variance of a discrete  distribution
 ## DATE: 21/09/2024

 # Aim :